Dear reader of ADxS.org, please excuse the disruption.

 Similar: Farmer/Hunter hypothesis

-Nevertheless, the Hunter/Farmer hypothesis is hardly tenable.
+Nevertheless, the Hunter/Farmer hypothesis is barely tenable.

 Independence requires the ability to make quick decisions.
 While hasty or even ill-considered, impulsive decisions may also be detrimental to self-employment, difficulties in making decisions appear to be an even greater obstacle.